telerik/xaml-docs/controls/radscheduleview/howto/get-resource-from-clicked-slot.md

 __Figure 1__ and __Figure 2__ demonstrate the final result.

-__Figure1: When an Appointment is clicked the RadContextMenu will have information about its Resource__
+__Figure 1: When an Appointment is clicked the RadContextMenu will have information about its Resource__
 ![radscheduleview how to get clicked element-1](images/radscheduleview_how to_get clicked element-1.png)

-__Figure2: When an empty Slot is clicked the RadContextMenu will have information about its Resource__
+__Figure 2: When an empty Slot is clicked the RadContextMenu will have information about its Resource__
 ![radscheduleview how to get clicked element-2](images/radscheduleview_how to_get clicked element-2.png)

 ## See Also